 Cutchins Program shall be responsible for the advertising, recruitment, interviewing and selection of substitutes.
 Each campus shall be provided with "scheduling grids" and be supplied with the names of individuals who have stated that they are available for substitute work; individuals who state that they are available for substitute work shall indicate their availability in terms of both shift (i.e., day or night) and day(s) (i.e., Saturday, or Monday through Tuesday).
 It shall be the responsibility of the manager or scheduler to complete and update campus "scheduling grids".

 The Program will maintain the commitment to certifying new substitutes in de-escalation and restraint prevention and performance.
-Before being counted in the ratio, all substitutes need to attend 3 days of training and complete 2 days of shadowing (NCCF) and for Three Rivers _______.
+Before being counted in the ratio, all substitutes need to attend 3 days of training and complete 2 days of shadowing (this applies to both Three Rivers and NCCF).
 While shadowing, new substitutes will be orientated to safety related material such as ICMPs (Individual Crisis Management Plans), distress tolerance plans, and safety equipment.

 Before substitute employees work at a campus other than the one where they completed their initial shadowing, a minimum of two (2) hours of shadowing will occur to orient the substitute to campus expectations and safety related materials.